GregCM/whrwthal/README.md

 - You're afraid of commitment, and embedding python will make deleting it altogether much easier

 ## First-Use ##
 On any OS, execute ``cd directory/`` to enter your install directory where whrwthal now resides.
-Now, you can run ``python -m whrwthal``.
+Now, you can run

+    python -m whrwthal

 **whrwhtal** will need to run a one-time setup, which should only take a few seconds.
 If you decide to enable low-footprint mode, this setup will happen every time you use **whrwthal**.
 You can start the same way through the command prompt every time, or more simply create a shortcut (associated with command ``python -m whrwthal``).
 This is trivial in Windows; just make sure it's set to run in the correct directory.
 MacOS shortcuts are a foreign and veiled mystery to me.